couleur-tweak-tips/CTT/docs/video/smoothie/frameserver.md

     also I forgot if I shipped Smoothie with AviSource, place [this DLL](https://github.com/vapoursynth/vs-avisource-obsolete/releases/tag/R1) in /bin/vapoursynth64/plugins/

-DebugMode FrameServer lets your video editor export projects as a virtual uncompressed AVI file which Blur and Smoothie can use as input, effectively exporting indirectly to it.
+DebugMode FrameServer lets your video editor export projects as a virtual uncompressed AVI file which blur and Smoothie can use as input, effectively exporting indirectly to it.

 It supports most VEGAS versions and Premiere Pro.